Snow removal

 1. Report online

-Enter the address(es) into our online reporting system to immediately notify a bylaw officer.
+Enter the address(es) into our online reporting system to notify a bylaw officer immediately.
 This option requires setting up an account with our online services portal.

-The request is tracked and you will be able to view its status.
+The request is tracked and you can view its status.

 Report uncleared sidewalk online